 All whale sightings will be recorded along with the actions taken to avoid potential impacts.

-Beach will consult with commercial fishers on arrangements to ensure each other’s operational plans are understood, helping to minimise any impacts to fishing activities and to OGV Project.
+Beach will consult with commercial fishers on arrangements to ensure each other’s operational plans are understood, helping to minimise any impacts to fishing activities and to the OGV Project.

 Beach will provide regular updates on its operations to fishing associations throughout the duration of the activities.